leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ## Solution in a Nutshell

-This is the final solution which we are building to.
+This is the final solution which we are building up to.

 The scraper in action (sounds like a new Hollywood action blockbuster or a sequel of The Terminator).